-If one of your blog post or products starts getting a ton more mentions than any other, you know it’s probably a good idea to be creating a lot of content for that target customer.
+If one of your blog posts or products starts getting a ton more mentions than any other, you know it’s probably a good idea to be creating a lot of content for that target customer.

 Google Trends one of the media monitoring tools, allows you to see the historical search popularity for any keyword term.
 Search for industry keywords to find new blog post topics with growing interest:

 You can also use another tool called Exploding Topics that “surfaces rapidly growing topics before they take off”.

 FREE BONUS DOWNLOAD: Learn how to successfully find popular blogging ideas and a bonus tip on how to find high-quality backlinks to get the most out of all your hard work!back to menu ↑